 particularly Stuart - said I would

-give him a
+give him a mention; noticed whenever

-glass was empty and was happy to
+my wife's glass was empty and was

-again.
-Good food, the 10 oz sirloin
+happy to fill it again.
+Good food, the

-steak was excellent with all the
+10 oz sirloin steak was excellent with

-Real onion rings, delicious.
-The
+down the road.
+Real onion rings,

-platter was delicious, very light
+delicious, very light and crispy

-and crispy batter.
-Wish we could
+batter.
+Wish we could have found room

 for a dessert, you can have one to